 "I think it has gone well for teachers, and we've had good cooperation from the union," McCandless said.
 "But I am very concerned, for both teachers and principals, about the amount of time taken away from what is their primary job -- teaching students."

 For teachers, the process generally involves working with their designated evaluator -- a principal, dean or other supervisor -- and beginning by jointly setting educational and professional development goals.
-Progress is measured with the help of materials collected by teachers to illustrate their progress and that of their students for inclusion in mid-term and year-end reports.

 While each school district is expected to develop details of its own evaluation process, the state Department of Elementary and Secondary Education has provided a comprehensive evaluation model format.

 After the first year, the evaluations for all but first-year teachers and those who've received a "needs improvement" or lower ranking, will be extended over two school years -- with the mid-term assessment at the end of the first year and a final evaluation report after the second.